 Darren's love of Tablas Creek began with the 2002 vintage of Esprit de Beaucastel, and his humble personal collection boasts a consecutive vertical of the flagship blend going back to 2003.

 Darren’s written work on wine has been published by Wine Spectator, Vine Times, Anderson Valley Advertiser, and Wine Country this Week.
-He currently lives in San Luis Obispo with his partner Jillian and their son Shea.
+He currently lives in Templeton with his partner Jillian, son Shea, and daughter Canyon.

 Darren writes the On the Road series on the Tablas Creek Blog, recounting his travels around the state and around the country is search of food and wine greatness.

-On the blog, Lauren contributes a regular Q & A interview series as well as occasional topical posts.
+On the blog, Linnea contributes a regular Q & A interview series as well as occasional topical posts.

 Suphada grew up in the heart of the Green Mountains in small town Windsor, Vermont.
 After graduating with her degree in biology from Keene State, she backpacked through Europe.
 It was there that her love for food and wine was evoked, and she knew that this was a passion she had to make her job, not a hobby.
 Upon arrival back to the states, she took a job at a local restaurant, where she spent four years perfecting fine dining service, along with tasting every dish and wine in house.
 In 2014, she had the pleasure of meeting the Haas family at a Tablas Creek tasting in their hometown of Chester, Vermont.
 She left the tasting feeling overwhelmingly inspired by both the wines and the story.
 Her enthusiasm led to a job offer, which propelled the cross country move to beautiful Paso Robles, California.